juanmanuel96/flask-mongodb/docs/index.md

 ```
 To connect your MongoDB instance to the Flask instance, you have two options:

-1. Pass the Flask instance as parameter of the `MongoDB` instanciation
+1. Pass the Flask instance as parameter of the `MongoDB` instantiation
 2. Use the factory method and call the `init_app` method from `MongoDB` passing a Flask instance as parameter.

-### Starting the databae
+### Starting the database

 Before actually running the application, you must create the database (or databases) and their collections.
 Run the following command to create the databases of your application.